348th Reconnaissance Squadron: Strategic Air Command

 The squadron was reactivated in January 1953 at Fairchild Air Force Base, Washington, when the 111th Strategic Reconnaissance Wing, an Air National Guard unit that had been mobilized for the Korean War, was returned to state control.
 The squadron assumed the mission, personnel, and Convair RB-36 Peacemaker strategic reconnaissance aircraft of the 111th Wing's 130th Strategic Reconnaissance Squadron, a regular unit assigned to the 111th Wing, which was simultaneously inactivated.
-The squardon engaged in worldwide strategic bombardment training and stood nuclear alert until 1956 when the B-36 was retired.
+The squadron engaged in worldwide strategic bombardment training and stood nuclear alert until 1956 when the B-36 was retired.

 The squadron was re-equipped with Boeing B-52 Stratofortresses and continued training and nuclear alert status.
 It deployed aircrews and aircraft to the Pacific during the Vietnam War, engaging in Operation Arc Light combat missions over North Vietnam; also deployed aircraft and personnel to Thailand flying out of U-Tapao Royal Thai Navy Airfield for combat missions over Cambodia and Laos.
 It was inactivated in 1973 with the draw down of its parent 99th Bombardment Wing in anticipation of the transfer of Westover Air Force Base to the Air Force Reserve.

 Air Combat Command

 The squadron was reactivated under the 69th Reconnaissance Group in September 2011 as an RQ-4 Global Hawk Squadron.
-The squadron became part of the 319th Operations group with the inactivation of the 69th Reconnaissance Group in June 2019.
+The squadron became part of the 319th Operations Group with the inactivation of the 69th Reconnaissance Group in June 2019.